-It seems very, very wrong to call this concoction a salad, but history in my family dictates that's its name.
-Marshmallow Salad with canned fruit.
-Similar to ambrosia but served with the meal not as a dessert.
-SO weird, but it's our Thanksgiving and Easter dinner tradition.
+It seems very wrong to call anything containing several cups of marshmallows a salad, but history dictates that's exactly what this is.
+It's Marshmallow Salad with canned fruit; similar to ambrosia but served with the meal not as a dessert.